"Nov. 29, 2012 -- It's possible to end the worldwide AIDS epidemic, and a new U.S. plan could make this possibility a reality.

 What other drugs will affect stavudine (Zerit)?

 Tell your doctor about all other medicines you use, especially:

 - doxorubicin (Adriamycin, Rubex);

 - hydroxyurea (Droxia, Hydrea);

-This list is not complete and there may be other drugs that can interact with stavudine.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with stavudine.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?